Capital Gains and Recaptured Depreciation

 Capital gains is the net gain earned after depreciation and selling expenses given the capital asset is sold at a higher price than the original purchase price.
 This is one of many important data points for an investment property owner to understand along with what is a capital asset, depreciation and 1031 exchange.

 Tangible capital assets are depreciated over their useful lives.
 Depreciation is the continuous and immutable decline in the value of the capital asset.
 The decline can offset or lower net income.
 Land cannot be depreciated.
 If there is a structure or the land is improved, those capital improvements can be depreciated over time.
 Banquet room dividers in hotels have an established useful life.
-Aircraft, dairy and breeding cattle are depreciated on 5-year schedules.

 Capital Gain Tax